liz9408/Getting-and-Cleaning-Data-course-project/README.md

 - 'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
-Their descriptions are equivalent.
+Their descriptions are the same.

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.